Attention Deficit Hyperactivity Disorder: Understanding What ADHD Is and What It Is Not

 • Excessive consumption of social media.

 The exact cause of ADHD is still unknown.
-Some studies suggest that there’s a chance of the disorder being hereditary.
+Some studies suggest that the disorder is hereditary.
 The problem is that different genetic mechanisms and many variables are involved in the process.
-So, while a family history is one of the risk factors, it’s not proven to be the primary cause.
+So, while a family history is one of the risk factors, it’s not possible to diagnose the disease with genetic testing.

 Also, while ADHD was commonly diagnosed in children, more and more adults appear to suffer from the same symptoms.
 There’s an assumption that excessive use of social media and the hectic pace of life are responsible for such an upsurge.
 But people were diagnosed with the disorder long before the advent of social media and modern social and environmental factors.
-They, though, undeniably exacerbate symptoms, making them more acute.
-Many things can cause symptoms similar to ADHD, and this is why the diagnosis is based on specific criteria.
-As for phones and exposure to social media, there are good apps for ADHD strugglers that do alleviate the pressure of living with the disorder.
+While social media undeniably exacerbate symptoms, many things can cause symptoms similar to ADHD, and this is why the diagnosis is based on specific criteria.

 The reason why mental disorders started to become so widespread is that we grow more aware and attentive to our mental well-being; we’ve finally started to question if our learning disabilities or concentration issues are actually within the normal range.